HarSen0604/ML_lab/README.md

 # ML_lab
-This is a personal repo for my 6th sem ML lab
+Welcome to my repository dedicated to the Machine Learning Laboratory for the 6th semester.